What Is The Cost Of A Simple Estate Planning Package

-People frequently delay drawing up a will or other pieces of an estate plan because of concern for the cost.
+People frequently delay drawing up a Will or other pieces of an estate plan because of concern for the cost.
 However, the cost of preparing a simple estate plan package is very reasonable.
-Compared to the expense to handle your estate without a will or other estate planning documents, it is a bargain.
+Compared to the expense of handling your estate without a Will or other estate planning documents, it is a bargain.

-The prices stated below are ballpark estimates only, and subject to change over time and based on the details and complexities of each individual situation.
+The prices stated below are ballpark estimates for Texas only, subject to change over time, and based on the details and complexities of each individual situation.

 Parts Of A Complete Simple Estate Planning Package

 When we visit with clients about estate planning, we generally talk about a number of parts to the package, not just a Will or trust.

 Most people focus on drawing up a Will as estate planning.
 There are several other key documents, however, to cover how to handle major life events that would affect your estate.
 A key example is the possibility of becoming incompetent as a result of dementia or Alzheimer's disease.

 These are the key documents we generally include in a simple estate planning package:

 - A Will (with or without testamentary trust provisions included)

 - A Statutory Durable Power of Attorney (for business matters)